 ⦁ Dark chocolate: 24–40 grams

 ⦁ Baking chocolate: 8–13 grams

 ⦁ Milk chocolate: 200–300 grams

 ⦁ Baking chocolate: 25–40 grams

 Large dogs (20kg plus)

-Cats are even more sensitive to chocolate then dogs but are much less likely to eat it so we see chocolate toxicity in cats much less often.
-If you think your cat has eaten chocolate or they show the above signs please contact the clinic.
+Cats are even more sensitive to chocolate than dogs, but are much less likely to eat it, so we see chocolate toxicity in cats much less often.
+If you think your cat has eaten chocolate, or they show the above signs, please contact the clinic.